-Breathing new life into old brands: Mini, Sodastream and Hofmeister
+Breathing new life into old brands: rejuvenation of Mini, Sodastream and Hofmeister

 “Too often, investors, entrepreneurs and established companies ignore old brands capable of being reborn,” rightly points out Luke Johnson in one of his excellent Sunday Times columns (1).
 As he says, “The excitement of the new blinds them to the possibilities of reinventing tired classics.”